Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 ```

 **Description:**
-This scenario showcases the agent’s ability to create a fixed-price payment request.
+This scenario showcases the agent's ability to create a fixed-price payment request.
 The user specifies the amount (50 EUR), the name of the payment (Workshop Registration), and the agent generates a charge URL for easy payment collection.

 **When to Use:**
 This is useful for event organizers or businesses who need to collect payments for one-time events, such as workshops or registrations, using a specified price.